-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8865," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, System x3800 Type 8866," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Error code Description Action 01298104 Bad update data for processor 4.
+Error code Description Action

+01298104 Bad update data for processor 4.
 Make sure that all microprocessors have the same cache size (see "Configuration/Setup Utility menu choices" on page 159).

-Update the BIOS code again (see "Updating the firmware" on page 157).
-3. (Trained service technician only) Reseat microprocessor 4.
+2. Update the BIOS code again (see "Updating the firmware" on page 157).

+(Trained service technician only) Reseat microprocessor 4.

 (Trained service technician only) Replace microprocessor 4.

 01298200 Processor speed mismatch.
 Make sure that all microprocessors have the same cache size (see "Configuration/Setup Utility menu choices" on page 159).

 19990301 Fixed disk sector error.
+Make sure that a bootable operating system is installed.

+2. Reseat the following components:

+a.
+Hard disk drive

+b.
+SAS hard disk drive backplane cables

+c.
+I/O board

-Reseat the following components: a.
-Hard disk drive b.
-SAS hard disk drive backplane cablesc.
-I/O board 2.
-Replace the components listed in step 1 one at a time, in the order shown, restarting the server each time.
+3. Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.

 19990305 An operating system was not found.
 Make sure that a bootable operating system is installed.

 2. Run the hard disk drive diagnostic tests.

-3. Reseat the following components: a.
-Hard disk drive b.
-SAS hard disk drive backplane cables c.
-CD drive and cables d.
-I/O board 4.
-Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.
-19990650 AC power has been restored.
-Check the power cables.
-Check for interruption of the power supply (see "Power-supply LEDs" on page 69).
-3. Reseat the following components: a.
-Power supply b.
-Microprocessor tray Replace the following components one at a time, in the order shown, restarting the server each time: a.
-Power supply b.
-(Trained service technician only) Microprocessor tray
+3. Reseat the following components:

+a.
+Hard disk drive

+b.
+SAS hard disk drive backplane cables

+c.
+CD drive and cables

+d.
+I/O board

+4. Replace the components listed in step 3 one at a time, in the order shown, restarting the server each time.